Woodbridge Housing Authority

 Low-Income Family and Senior Housing

 Eligibility for participation in the Low-Income (Public) Housing program is restricted to U.S. citizens or persons possessing eligible immigration status, with income that does not exceed 80% of the area median income for their size family.
 (Income limits for the various family sizes are set and revised annually by HUD.
-The income limits can be found at www.huduser.org).
+The income limits can be found below and at www.huduser.org).
 A satisfactory criminal background report for each adult household member must also be received prior to determining final eligibility for participation.

 Assuming that citizen or eligible immigration status has been established for each member of the household, a valid social security card and birth certificate presented for each member and the combined family income does not exceed 80% of the median, the applicant family will be added to the Woodbridge Housing Authority (WHA) waiting list.